-Great short article from The Artstor Blog on the Little Ice Age, aka the “polar vortex” of the 17th & 18th centuries.
-The Little Ice Age is part of the AP World History standards AND the article includes the painting Hunters in the Snow (below) from the AP Art History curriculum.
+There is a great short article from The Artstor Blog on the Little Ice Age, aka the “polar vortex” of the 17th & 18th centuries.
+The Little Ice Age is part of the (previous) AP World History standards AND the article includes the painting Hunters in the Snow from the AP Art History curriculum.
 Double win!

 I. Beginning in the 14th century, there was a decrease in mean temperatures, often referred to as the Little Ice Age, around the world that lasted until the 19th century, contributing to changes in agricultural practices and the contraction of settlement in parts of the Northern Hemisphere.